Scholarships & Grants

 Literacy Texas has three simple expectations of each scholarship recipient:

-- Attend the conference on August 5 & 6 (completing at least 75% of sessions);
+2. Attend the conference on July 28 & 29 (completing at least 75% of breakout sessions and 100% of plenary sessions); and

 That’s it!
 Please take care to fulfill all three conditions, as they’re part of the agreement you enter into when you use a scholarship for conference attendance, and will affect the return of your deposit.